akontadakis/Flux-Modeler/readme.md

 1. Go to the [OpenRouter.ai](https://openrouter.ai/) website and log in.
 2. Click on your account icon in the top-right corner and select "`Keys`" from the dropdown menu.
 3. Click the "`+ Create Key`" button.
 Give your key a name (e.g., "EnergyModeler") and click "`Create`".Your new API key will be generated.
-4. Copy this key and paste it into the API Key field in the Energy Modeler AI settings.
+4. Copy this key and paste it into the API Key field in the Flux Modeler AI settings.
 *Note*: OpenRouter is a paid service.
 You will need to add credits to your account to use most models.
 To use some of the free models, you may need to adjust your privacy settings to allow your data to be used for model improvement.

 #### OpenAI API Key 🔑

 1. Go to the [OpenAI API keys](https://platform.openai.com/api-keys) page and log in.
 2. Click the "`+ Create new secret key`" button.
-3. Give your key a name (e.g., "EnergyModeler") and click "`Create secret key`".
+3. Give your key a name (e.g., "FluxModeler") and click "`Create secret key`".
-4. Copy the generated key immediately and paste it into the API Key field in the Energy Modeler AI settings.
+4. Copy the generated key immediately and paste it into the API Key field in the Flux Modeler AI settings.
 You will not be able to view it again.

 #### Anthropic API Key 🔑